Visitor guide

 About our service

 Hôtel de la Marine Tickets acts as a facilitator to help international visitors purchase skip-the-line, timed tickets for the Hôtel de la Marine, which is owned and managed by the French state.
-We do not resell tickets — we provide a personalised booking and English-language support service, and our concierge service fee is included in the displayed price.
+We do not resell tickets — we provide a personalised booking and support service in your own language, and our concierge service fee is included in the displayed price.
 For those who prefer to purchase directly, the official ticket site is hotel-de-la-marine.paris.

 Ready to book?